AnasBinAzim/MAYERD0A_ROBOTICS/README.md

 ## 📡 Sonar Mount Design

-The robot includes a **custom-designed sonar mount** placed vertically on all sides of the robot.
-The sonar sensors are mounted at an angle of **15 degrees**, providing:
-- **🛑 Early Wall Detection**: Sensors detect obstacles ahead of time, allowing ample reaction time.
-- **📏 Broader Coverage**: The angle enhances detection range and minimizes blind spots.

-**Why HC-SR04?**
+### 🛠️ Previous Design
+In our earlier design, we used **HC-SR04 sonar sensors** placed at **45-degree angles**, mounted horizontally on two sides of the robot, with one sensor placed vertically in the middle.
+This configuration provided basic obstacle detection but had limitations:
+- **🚫 Blind Spots**: The horizontal placement created gaps in detection range at certain angles.
+- **⚠️ Inconsistent Readings**: The 45-degree angle sometimes caused inaccuracies due to signal reflections.

+### 🔄 Why We Switched
+After analyzing performance during testing, we made significant improvements:
+- Replaced the 45-degree sensors with sensors mounted at **15 degrees**.
+- Mounted the sensors **vertically on all sides**, ensuring:
+  - **🛑 Improved Obstacle Detection**: Enhanced accuracy and coverage around the robot.
+  - **📏 Better Range Consistency**: Reduced signal reflection issues for more reliable readings.

+### 🚀 Current Design
-The HC-SR04 sonar sensors were chosen due to their **wide availability** and **affordable price**, ensuring cost-effectiveness without compromising functionality.
+The new configuration leverages **HC-SR04 sonar sensors**, chosen for their **wide availability** and **affordable price**.
+The updated design provides:
+- **360° Coverage**: Vertical mounting eliminates blind spots.
+- **Early Detection**: Enhanced obstacle sensing allows for quicker decision-making.

 ---